davatorium/rofi/INSTALL.md

 * flex 2.5.39 or higher
 * bison
-* check (Can be disabled using the `--disable-check` configure flag)
+* check (Can be disabled using the `--disable-check` configure flag) check is used for build-time tests and does not affect functionality.
 * Developer packages of the external libraries

 ### External libraries